 Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled child care programs (CDC, SAC and YP before school/camp or youth sports).
 MCRs for child care and youth sports are calculated separately and may not be combined.
-MCRs are not applied to hourly care, SKIESUnlimited fees or School Age occasional user fees.
+MCRs are not applied to contractors and specified space available patrons, hourly care services, SKIESUnlimited fees or School Age occasional user fees.